RosettaCommons/documentation/development_documentation/CitationManager.md

 ### Adding citation information for a published Rosetta module

 If (or when) a module is published, the unpublished author information described above should be removed, and replaced with information about how to cite the module when it is used.
+Citations are stored centrally in the Rosetta database, and are loaded lazily and in a threadsafe manner by the `CitationManager`.

+#### Short summary of steps for adding citations for RosettaScripts-scriptable modules

+To add a citation for a RosettaScripts-scriptable module:

+1. Implement a function override for `bool mover_provides_citation_info() const`, `bool filter_provides_citation_info() const`, _etc._

+2. Implement a function override for `provide_citation_info()`:
+	a.
+Return a citation by querying the `CitationManager` for the citation, by doi.
+	b.
+If the citation is not yet in the Rosetta database, add it to `database/citations/rosetta_citations.txt`.